Withington, Gloucestershire

 Withington is a Cotswold village and civil parish in Gloucestershire, England, about 7 mi southeast of Cheltenham and 8 mi north of Cirencester.
 The River Coln runs through the village.
 The parish includes the hamlets of Hilcot, Foxcote and Cassey Compton.
 The parish population taken at the 2011 census was 532.

 The site of a Roman villa lies to the south of the village.
 Remains of the villa were rediscovered in 1811 by Samuel Lysons, and investigations by the Time Team television programme for an episode first broadcast in 2006 found further Romano-British buildings east of the villa, towards the river.

 The origin of the name is unclear but it is found in records as early as 737 AD (Wudiandun, which would mean the hill of Wudia: Wudia may be a real settler or the legendary Germanic hero Witege).
 The other English places called Withington may have different origins.
 In his 1955 work, H. P. R. Finberg argued for continuity between Anglo-Saxon Withington and an earlier Roman settlement.
 During Saxon times there was an important monastery at Withington.

 The parish church of St Michael and All Angels dates from the 12th century and is a Grade I listed building.
 The church was altered in the 15th century when the Perpendicular clerestory and higher tower were added, and has been described as "a typical example of an important Cotswold church".

 From 1891 to 1961, Withington had a railway station on the Midland and South Western Junction Railway which ran between Cirencester and Cheltenham.

 The Mill Inn, now the only public house in Withington, is credited locally with creating the popular "chicken in a basket" fried chicken and chips meal in the 1960s.

 The 2000 Trees music festival is held annually at Upcote Farm, near the village.

+History

 From April to May 2021, it was filmed as the fictional village of Cotson for the folk horror film Men, released in 2022 and directed by Alex Garland.

+1963 air crash

+Two miles east of Chedworth on Thursday 2 May 1963, 23 year old Flt Lt Charles J Sturt, ejected from his BAC Jet Provost over Northleach.
+Firemen attended from Cirencester and Northleach.

+The Jet Provost aircraft was from RAF Little Rissington.

+Charles Sturt would be Group Captain Sturt, by the late 1980s.
+His brother Sqn Ldr Peter Sturt ejected from Harrier XV791 on 9 July 1973, with 20 Sqn from RAF Wildenrath, after suffering a bird strike.